 The Design Professional shall indicate in the Construction Documents when particular shop drawings will require the seal of a specialty consultant or where "Performance specifications" requiring design services to be performed by the Construction Professional are being proposed.
-The Design Professional shall not require the Construction Professional to provide professional services that constitute the practice of architecture or engineering in the Construction Documents except as may be required to complete the design intent as expressed by performance specifications requiring the seal of a specialty consultant; or, unless the Construction Professional requires such services to carry out responsibilities for construction means, methods, techniques, sequences, and procedures.
-If professional design services or certifications related to systems, materials, or equipment are specifically required of the Construction Professional by the Contract Documents, the Design Professional will specify all performance and design criteria that such services must satisfy.
+The Design Professional shall not require the Construction Professional to provide professional services that constitute the practice of architecture or engineering in the Construction Documents except as may be required to complete the design intent as expressed by performance specifications requiring the seal of a specialty consultant; or, unless the Construction Professional design services or certifications related to systems, materials, or equipment are specifically required of the Construction Professional by the Contract Documents, the Design Professional will specify all performance and design criteria that such services must satisfy.
 In any event, the Design Professional remains the designer of record for the Project and must certify compliance with all provisions of the Contract Documents.